Fair profit sharing ratios of Islamic investment contracts: PL sharing - mudarabah contract

-This motivates the introduction of an $(c_1, c_2)$-fair {\em PL sharing - mudharabah} contract, $c_i \in \mathbb R^{\star}$, for $i \in \{1,2\}$.
-In the notation of the $(c_1, c_2)$-fair contract, the rating constant $c_{\ell}$ is associated to the payoff $ \mbox{Pay}_{\ell}$.
-This rating is introduced to take account of the contribution of each partner to the global success of the project.
-As it will be seen in Equation \eqref{Eq-Sharing-Weights-mudharabah}, these rating coefficients induces the weight to assign to each partner in the sharing of the common expected investment profit $\Delta(R_T,L)$.
-Remark that the smaller is the rating coefficient, the bigger will be the sharing weight of the expected investment profit.
+This motivates the introduction of a $(c_1, c_2)$-fair {\em PL sharing - mudarabah} contract, where $c_{\ell}$ is a real number for $\ell = 1, 2$.
+In the notation of the $(c_1, c_2)$-fair contract, the weighting coefficient$c_{\ell}$ is associated with the payoff $ \mbox{Pay}_{\ell}$.
+This weighting accounts for each partner's contribution to the project's overall success.
+As will be seen in Equation \eqref{Eq-Sharing-Weights-mudarabah}, these weighting coefficients determine the weight assigned to each partner in the sharing of the expected common investment profit $\Delta(R_T,L)$.